-The Double-Entry Journal strategy enables students to record their responses to text as they read.
-Students write down phrases or sentences from their assigned reading and then write their own reaction to that passage.
-The purpose of this strategy is to give students the opportunity to express their thoughts and become actively involved with the material they read.
+The double-entry journal strategy encourages students to record their responses to text as they read.
+Students write down phrases, sentences, or vocabulary from their assigned reading and their reaction to it.
+The purpose of this strategy is to give students the opportunity to express their thoughts and become actively involved with what they are reading.

-- Students fold a piece of paper in half, lengthwise or you can download and distribute our Double-Entry Journal (fillable pdf).
+- Students can simply fold a piece of paper in half, lengthwise or you can download and distribute our Double-Entry Journal (fillable pdf).

-- In the left hand column, the students write a phrase or sentence from the selection that was particularly meaningful to them, along with the page number.
+- In the left hand column, students write a word, phrase, or sentence from the selection that was particularly meaningful to them, along with the page number.

-- In the right hand column, the students react to the passage by writing personal responses to the quotes on the left.
-The entry may include a comment, a question, a connection made, or an analysis.
+- In the right hand column, students react by writing a personal responses to the word, phrase, or sentence on the left.
+Students may also find it helpful to respond with a comment, question, connection made, or an analysis.

-- Students can share their responses with the class or literature discussion group.
+- Students can share their responses with partners, small groups or back with the whole class.

 Let’s listen as a high school history teacher gives a two-minute overview of how he creates double-entry/dialectical journals and why he uses them with his students.